rmotafreitas/planner.ai/readme.md

 - Node 🟢
 - Typescript 📘
 - Fastify 🚀
-- OpenAI 🧠 (Sometimes with streaming)
+- OpenAI 🧠 (Sometimes with streaming, and some prompt engineering)
 - ORM: Prisma 🛠️
 - Database: SqlLite 📊